yss/express-route-tree/README.md

 3. In index function and path not include 'index', the first 'xx.html' paramter will be parsed to 'xx' for SEO requirement.
 4. support express 3.x and 4.x

+## Update

+1. There will be not come to the default index function when route not find corresponding function, if the index function have not more than 3 arguments.[new in 4.1.0]

 ## Usage

 ```js